 What about UBC’s IP policy?

 The UILO Start-up Services Voucher program is directed towards supporting new ventures emerging out of UBC whether they are IP-based or not.
-For new ventures that are IP-based, IP that results from individual initiative that does not make material use of UBC facilities, funds, or other resources (computers, office time is ok) or were developed as part of the educational activities of a student is not owned by UBC under UBC’s IP Policy (Policy #88, Patents and Licensing).
+For new ventures that are IP-based, IP that results from individual initiative that does not make material use of UBC facilities, funds, or other resources (computers, office time is ok) or were developed as part of the educational activities of a student is not owned by UBC under UBC’s IP Policy (Policy #88, Inventions and Discoveries).

 If a new venture is based on University-funded research discoveries subject to UBC’s IP Policy (including graduate student thesis work usually) then the IP will be handled under the UILO’s conventional technology assessment, patenting and licensing role that has spawned over 140 UBC start-ups.
 The start-ups that license technology from UBC can apply for a Voucher if they meet the eligibility requirements above.